TRON (TRX)

 • DeFi Infrastructure: JustLend, SunSwap, and other DeFi protocols built on the network

-• Decentralized Storage: BitTorrent integration for file sharing and storage
+• Decentralized Storage: BitTorrent deployment for file sharing and storage

 $80B+